ketsalot1/otcs-monitor/readme.txt

      in mods-available folder.

    - modify the Apache configuration to use the proxy for specific URLs.
-Inside the configuration use the option:
+Inside the configuration for your virtual host (/etc/apache2/sites-enabled/000-default) find the sectiopn for <VirtualRoot *80> and add the configuration option:

       ProxyPass /nd http://127.0.0.1:38080/

-     Assuming the node server is started on the same host.
+     Assuming the node server and Apache2 are on the same host.
 Calling the local apache with /nd resource will reroute to nodejs server hosting the service for delivering the JSON objects.